strategineer/personal-website/content/books/2024-04-17/index.md

 date: 2024-04-17
 params:
   isbn13: '9780441478125'
+  year: '1987'
 star_rating: 5
-title: The Left Hand of Darkness
+title: The Left Hand Of Darkness - 50Th Anniversary Edition
 ---

 **The king was pregnant.**